 Our meal at Il Contadino was one of the best that we had, and my whole family was in awe of all the different dishes that continued to be brought out, one after another.
 Their menu focuses on the “cucina povera” cuisine, which is basically peasant-style cooking; I feel that what it lacks in beauty, it makes up for in taste.
 We started with Cianbotta, a typical southern Italian type vegetable stew.
 Everyone loved it.

 Next came pickled pumpkin with extra virgin olive oil and oregano, similar to pickled eggplant, then a dish similar to my family’s minestra, but with potatoes.
 We couldn’t believe how flavorful such simple ingredients could be.
 Then came pizza araganata, and green beans, also made the way I make them!

-Before we left, I had a moment to speak to the chef who talked to me about the different dishes and explained that quality of ingredients is the top priority (sound familiar?) and how they cook and eat according to the seasons.
+Before we left, I had a moment to speak to the chef who talked to me about the different cucina povera dishes.
+He explained that quality of ingredients is the top priority (sound familiar?)
+He also stated that they cook and eat according to the seasons.
 When food tastes this good, something is definitely being done right.
 If only the US would follow suit, instead of the American fast food diet permeating the rest of the world.